jyarbro/SPDevEnvReset/README.md

 You will need at least PowerShell 4 as the self-elevating commands require that.
 If you comment out that line then you should be good with PowerShell 2.

 It has been tested with the following configurations:

 Visual Studio 2013 / 2015 / 2017

 SharePoint 2010 / 2013 / 2016

+Though there are some commented services that if uncommented will probably require SP 2016.

 ### I'm still having problems deploying!